dscherger/monotone/contrib/monotree/readme.txt

 Batick - SVG library from the Apache project http://xml.apache.org as: batik/batick-1.5.1/batik.jar & batick/batik-1.5.1/lib relative to monotree.jar
 graphviz - Graph layout and SVG generation from ATT http://www.graphviz.org/ with the commands dot and gxl2dot on the path

+Currently gxl and Batick are committed to the monotree branch.
+Batick is an older version.
+If you update it, you'll need to change both the makefile and the META-INF/MANIFEST.MF file to point to the new version.

 Run using:

 d:\> java -Xmx512m -classpath monotree.jar GXLViewer